syuvivida/xtozh_common/prod_scripts/README.md

 chmod 755 *sh

 ```
+Note, your analysis macros must be able to run on one input file at a time.

 Then, you need to know the directory name of the EOS files you want to run on, for
 example, if you want to run muVariables.C macro on the files in /store/khurana/SingleMuon,